CarolinaRomani/ADM-HW1/README.md

 # ADM-HW1
+### In the Homework1 folder you will find:
-### 1) In the HW1 file you will find the solutions to the HackerRank exercises, divided by problem and section.
+### 1) HW1 file which is the notebook with all the solutions to the HackerRank exercises, divided by problem and section.
-### 2) The Submissions file is a pdf file with the proof of all the succesful exercises submitted.
+### 2) Submissions file is a pdf file with the proof of all the succesful exercises submitted.